 I used to believe my purpose was to lead a feminist lifestyle with complete financial independence.
 A life in which career trumps love, where I could make a difference for millions through my work in health care policy.
 I thought my stubborn protests and arguments against my father would change his traditional, at times backward, outlook.
 The Time of Trump has taught me that no single person can create positive changes overnight, and wasting energy on hostile arguments isn’t a solution.
 Real, everlasting change occurs when one builds loving sustainable relationships over an extended period of time.
 According to John Lewis, a politician with firsthand experience from the Civil Rights movement, “Our struggle is not the struggle of a day, a week, a month, or a year, it is the struggle of a lifetime.”

 National policies can drastically differ with each administration but the real work begins on the ground at the grassroots level.
 And those who don’t understand the dirt beneath the grass can never truly create informed public policies.
 (Yes Betsy DeVos, I am specifically referring to you here!)

 In the Era of Trump, I recognize I need a partner who shares similar values to me.
 Someone who has led a life of serving others with compassion, whether in the dirt or through small everyday exchanges.
 Someone I respect because of his thoughts, beliefs, and actions.

 The Age of Trump has unearthed my expansive heart and my infinite capacity of loving others.
 It’s time I actually emphasize love, being loved, providing love to those around me, and being of service to family and friends without focusing solely on my career path.
-Maybe this love can create a small ripple of compassion that softens the extremely polarized mindsets of our nation’s people.
+Maybe this love can create a tiny ripple of compassion that slightly dampens the extremely polarized mindsets of our nation’s people.